5/7/2025

 speaker

-you very much Magnus.
-Yes SDR.
-So as mentioned we are aiming to notify as SDR in 2026.
-Now to do that we need to fulfill a number of criteria and in the beginning of this quarter or the discussions between regulators that started in late autumn 24 and continued until clarification in February this year have centered around two criteria.
-Primarily what does preceding financial year mean?
-Basically one of the criteria is that you need to have fulfilled all the other criteria during a full year before being able to notify as SDR.
-Now this has now been clarified exactly how that should be interpreted and that is the interpretation the clarification is that we need to meet all the criteria at each reporting date for a full financial year before notifying as SDR.
-Feel free to go through the appendix to see all the other the full article text and the other criteria as well.
+Yes, SDR.
+So as mentioned, we are aiming to notify as SDR in 2026.
+Now to do that, we need to fulfill a number of criteria.
+And in the beginning of this quarter or the discussions between regulators that started in late autumn 24 and continued until clarification in February this year have centered around two criteria.
+Primarily, what does preceding financial year mean?
+Basically, one of the criteria is that you need to have fulfilled all the other criteria during a full year before being able to notify as STR.
+Now, this has now been clarified exactly how that should be interpreted.
+And that is the interpretation.
+The clarification is that we need to meet all the criteria at each reporting date for a full financial year before notifying as SDR.
+And feel free to go through the appendix to see all the other, the full article text and the other criteria as well.
 But basically we conclude that we are fulfilling all the criteria per first reporting date of 2025 to date.
 So we are well on the way towards SDR 2026 based on this criteria.
-Now the second question that where there was discussion around the interpretation was how site deposits should be defined.
+Now the second question where there was discussion around the interpretation was how site deposits should be defined.
 Now also here the Swedish FSA has clarified that all deposits without contractual maturity should be considered site deposits.
-Now so for that reason we have phased out all our so-called flex accounts which did not have contractual maturity and we now only offer fixed term deposits with a duration from three months to five years.
-So no overnight or flex accounts anymore and this makes us very confident that we are now well on the way to notifying as an SDR in the beginning of 2026.
-Key takeaways.
-Before we open up for questions I just want to leave you with some key takeaways for the quarter.
-Now we have a strong investment pipeline for the year and we reiterate our ambition of having 36 billion SEC portfolio by the end of next year actually.
-We have a strong investment pipeline for the year and we reiterate our MPL ratios in European banks are growing again and we see a highly active secondary market still.
-Our operating leverage continues to increase with good cost control and a flexible cost model which we have spent years building.
-Significant of course purchasing power and we also have an and as mentioned a couple of times now we are on track to notify as SDR in 2026.
-I should also repeat that the board of directors has suggested a dividend of two SEC per share after Q4 which is up for decision in the AGM tomorrow.
-So with that that concludes actually our remarks for the first quarter.
+Now so for that reason we have phased out all our so-called flex accounts which did not have contractual maturity.
+And we now only offer fixed term deposits with a duration from three months to five years.
+So no overnight or flex accounts anymore.
+And this makes us very confident that we are now well on the way to notifying as an SDR in the beginning of 26. so key takeaways before we open up for questions uh just want to leave you with some key takeaways for the quarter now uh we have a strong investment pipeline for the year and we reiterate our ambition of having a 36 billion sec portfolio by the end of by the end of next year actually uh MPL ratios in European banks are growing again and we see a highly active secondary market still.
+Our operating leverage continues to increase with good cost control and a flexible cost model, which we have spent years building.
+Significant, of course, purchasing power and we also have an unmatched funding cost in the industry.
+And as mentioned a couple of times now, we are on track to notify as STR in 2026.
+I should also repeat that the board of directors has suggested a dividend of two SEC per share after Q4, which is up for decision in the AGM tomorrow.
+So with that, that concludes actually our remarks for the first quarter.
 Thank you all for listening.
 Let's open up for questions.
 Do we press anywhere here?
-To

 speaker

-ask a question please dial pound key five on your telephone keypad.
-To enter the queue if you wish to withdraw your question please dial pound key six on your telephone keypad.
-The next question comes from Bjorn Olsen from SEB.
+To ask a question, please dial pound key five on your telephone keypad to enter the queue.
+If you wish to withdraw your question, please dial pound key six on your telephone keypad.
+The next question comes from Bjorn Olsson from SEB.
 Please go ahead.

 speaker

-Good morning guys.
+Good morning, guys.
 So a few questions on the SDR then.
-First one on page 11 in your slide pack as you mentioned there basically when you qualify as SDR you become exempt from the MPL desktop freeing up apparently around 890 million SEC by 2026.
+First one, on page 11 in your slide pack, as you mentioned there, basically when you qualify as SDR, you become exempt from the MPL backstop, freeing up currently around 890 million SEK by 2026.
 How should we view this sort of excess capital that you then hold?
 Should we look at this as an additional buffer for additional acquisitions or an extra dividend or could you guide any on that?

 speaker